usufruct/playlist/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# A Few Notes on This app

 ## Running the server locally

-`foreman start server`
+Foreman is used to manage the environment.
+There isn't much environment to manage at this time, but foreman is easy enough to work with.
+See the `Procfile` for command details.

-`foreman run console`
+`foreman run server` - runs the site at: http://localhost:4000/ `foreman run console` - rails console
-`foreman run annotate`
+`foreman run annotate` - annotates the models. see: https://github.com/ctran/annotate_models

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-User (Devise gem)
-- has many Playlists

-Playlist
-- has one User (no joint owenership of playlists)
-- has many Songs

-Song
-- can belong to one playlist

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+## Deploying to Heroku
+`git push heroku master` - deploys master to heroku `heroku logs -t` - see what the server is doing

+The app should be running at: https://protected-hollows-43986.herokuapp.com/

+Application Notes:

+Three Models:
+User - generated using the Devise gem, and can have many playlists Playlist - belongs to a user, and can have many tracks Track - belongs to a Playlist

+Database integrity (what there is of it, anyway) is managed using postgres foreign key constaints

+The UI is generated using standard rails templates.

+The 'add track' button uses a bit of JavaScript to extend the playlist form.

+Basic styles courtesy of Materialize: https://materializecss.com/

+When a user adds a track, if they fail to fill out all the fields the track data is ignored.
+Not a great user experience :)